midani-47/Distributed_Systems_ii.O/TEST_COMMANDS.md

 This document provides curl commands to test both services once they are running.
-You'll need to use 3 terminal windows.
-One of them for Curl commands running the methods, and two terminals only for initiating the services (one for each service).
+You'll need to use 3 terminal windows; one of them for Curl commands running the methods, and two terminals only for initiating the services (one for each service).

 Terminal 1 (Auth Service):